 In Japan, it is often the case that the best restaurants do not dabble.
 They are the ones that focus on a specific cuisine, specific ingredients, or specific cooking methods.
 A seafood-only restaurant?
 That’s just a sushi-ya.
-Deep-frying the only cooking method?
-A standard tempura restaurant.
+A focus on deep-frying?
+Standard tempura restaurant.

 This hyper-specificity is a trend catching on in Sydney, with our eternal appetite for that one unique proposition that few, if any other restaurant offers.
 Enter the don, except the only godfather here is a bowl of rice.
 Enter Juan Bowl & Tea.

 Highlight Dishes: any of the don, matcha tiramisu